Eagle firefighter pops the question during Christmas on Broadway parade

 "She didn't think anything about her family being there.
 She just thought they were there to watch the parade," Fairfield-Smith said.
 "She was super surprised."

 So was most of the crowd gathered for the parade.

 "It sounded like the roar you hear at sporting events," Fairfield-Smith said.

 As for his fiancé, at the time she was so stunned by what was happening she didn't really hear the crowd.

-"Watching the video, I was amazed to hear everyone in the crowd cheering," said Plain.
+"Watching the video, I was amazed to hear everyone in the crowd cheering," Plain said.
 "I was completely blown away.
 I was probably the only one in town who didn't know about it."